 Allow the service provider and DHS to evaluate and monitor services.

-However, service providers offering family child care, family foster care or family adult day services are not required to document general positive support strategy activities for children and adults who do not need a PSTP — though doing so might be helpful to provide effective services.tohelp toaskight
+However, service providers offering family child care, family foster care or family adult day services are not required to document general positive support strategy activities for children and adults who do not need a PSTP — though doing so might be helpful to provide effective services.

+Support to develop positive support strategies

+If you need help to develop positive support strategies, contact your lead agency to ask about services available in your area.
+Some people might be eligible for additional services from positive support and behavior experts.

 Person-centered planning